thomasgoldstein/zabuyaki/res/tiled/README.md

 * animation (animation name) <- Set sprite animation before the movement.
 On missing the property "walk" animation is used.
 * z (positive number) <- Set final player(s) z coordinate.
 Can be used to emulate flying / climbing / falling.
 * nextevent (event name) <- start this event next (it is called as if it was collided with a player).
 Such chained events might be located out of the walkable area.
 Also you can call predefined events.
+* nextmap (map name) <- Override map property 'nextmap' with (map name).
+It can be used for forking to a secret map.

 **Point** - This event is passive and its name is used as a point on a map.

 We will add other rectangle event triggers of other types in this group later.

 ## Predefined events ##
 * nextmap <- Load next map.
 The next map is set in the map properties.
-It can be changed by some event with 'nextmap' (map name) property.
+Override it with an event's 'nextmap' (map name) property.

 ## Define enemy batches ##
 Go to the layers tab.
 Create **Group layer**.
 Rename it to "batch".